chmcphoy/vim-resources/README.md

 ## Color Schemes

 >A collection of high quality color schemes for Vim.
-The majority of themes listed also have matching iterm2 themes.
+The majority of themes listed also have a matching iterm2 theme.

 * [Oceanic-Next](https://github.com/mhartington/oceanic-next)
 * [Cosmic Latte](https://github.com/nightsense/cosmic_latte)